Methodist Ladies' College is proud to offer our own MLC Scholarship programme including:

 All girls wishing to apply for this scholarship must sit the academic scholarship testing.

-Girls with a passion for music who are entering Years 7 or 8 are encouraged to apply for a music scholarship.
-Council Music Scholarships, and the prestigious, means tested, Ohman Music Scholarship, are awarded on the basis of musical excellence and potential, and academic performance.
-Girls applying for our music scholarships must also sit the academic scholarship test.
+Methodist Ladies’ College boasts an outstanding music programme and an international reputation for excellence in performance.
+Music scholarships are available to girls entering the College from Years 5–10, by audition.
+Council Music Scholarships and the prestigious, means-tested Ohman Music Scholarship are awarded on the basis of musical excellence and potential.
+Girls applying for music scholarships must also sit the academic scholarship test.

-The Ohman Music Scholarship provides 75 per cent remission of academic tuition fees and 100 per cent of music tuition on one instrument for the duration of Years 7–12 (subject to means testing).
+The Ohman Music Scholarships (open to girls entering Years 7 to 10) normally provide 75 per cent remission of academic tuition fees and 100 per cent of music tuition on one instrument for the duration of Years 7 to 12 (subject to means testing).

-Council Music Scholarships provide 50 per cent remission of academic tuition fees and 100 per cent of music tuition on one instrument for the duration of Years 7–12.
+Council Music Scholarships (open to girls entering Years 5–10) normally provide 50 per cent remission of academic tuition fees and 100 per cent of music tuition on one instrument until the end of Year 6 or for the duration of Years 7 to 12.

-- One piece on a second instrument, if applicable
+- One piece on a second instrument/study, if applicable

 - Short, informal interview